-e develop machine learning models tailored for biomolecular problems, including the prediction of protein structure from sequence.
+e develop machine learning models tailored for biomolecular problems, including the prediction of protein structure and dynamics.
 Increasingly, such models combine the latest advances in deep learning with inductive priors about both the geometry (e.g. equivariance with respect to Lie groups) and physics (e.g. energy conservation) of protein folding.
 This research pushes the boundaries of not only molecular biology but machine learning too, as the complex nature of molecular data (graphs, time series, topologies and geometries) necessitates bespoke computational primitives.
 Moving forward, the integration of machine learning with physical theory will likely prove crucial.

 ellular complexity arises chiefly not from the behavior of individual proteins but from the interactions of proteins with ligands including other proteins, nucleic acids, and small molecules.
 We use machine learning to predict protein-ligand interactions using both 'implicit' models that decompose an interaction into an abstract representation (e.g. sequence of amino acids) and 'explicit' models that rely on the atomic coordinates of the three-dimensional structures of interacting molecules.
 Naturally, the performance of these models depends on our ability to build powerful protein representations and predict accurate protein structures.